-- AC Metric 2A: High-quality sequences of text-dependent questions are prevalent and can address any of the following: sustained attention to making meaning from the text, rereading to gain evidence and clarity, and the acquisition of foundational skills. - AC Metric 2B: Questions and tasks support students in unpacking the academic language (vocabulary and syntax) prevalent in complex texts. - AC Metric 2C: Questions build to a deep understanding of the central ideas of the text.
+- AC Metric 2A: High-quality sequences of text-dependent questions can address any of the following: sustained attention to making meaning from the text, rereading to gain evidence and clarity, and the acquisition of foundational skills. - AC Metric 2B: Questions and tasks support students in acquiring the academic language (vocabulary and syntax) prevalent in complex texts. - AC Metric 2C: Questions build to a deep understanding of the central ideas of the text.

 - Rate how well the submission meets each of the Criteria below.
 Ratings are Meets (2 points), Partially Meets (1 point), or Does Not Meet (0 points). - 2.
 Provide specific examples of evidence in support of the rating, including pointing out specific gaps in the materials. - 3.
 When the section is finished, add up the rating and enter it at the bottom of the section.
-A rating of 4 out of 6 points means that the materials have met this Alignment Criterion. - 4.
-Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 55 before proceeding to Alignment Criterion 3.
+A rating of at least 4 out of 6 points means that the materials have met this Alignment Criterion. - 4.
+Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 53 before proceeding to Alignment Criterion 3.
 The more points the materials receive on the Alignment Criteria, the better they are aligned.

-High-quality sequences of text-dependent questions are prevalent and can address any of the following: sustained attention to making meaning from the text, rereading to gain evidence and clarity, and the acquisition of foundational skills.
+Alignment Criterion 2 Instructional Materials Evaluation Tool (IMET) ELA/Literacy, Grades K-2 questions can address any of the following: sustained attention to making meaning from the text, rereading to gain evidence and clarity, and the acquisition of foundational skills.